QbProg/qtsciter/README.md

 **Qt Sciter**

 A ready to use example to embed sciter lite as a Qt6 Widget.

-*work in progress*
-**consider this an example, not a complete library**
+**Please consider this an example, not a complete library**

-** Notes **
+Notes:
 - Works with Qt6 + Visual Studio 2022 x64 + CMake
 - sciter usage is private, so no sciter dependencies are exposed
-- Uses raster skia rendering to a QImage before painting on screen
+- Uses raster skia offline rendering, bridged to Qt using QImage+QPainter
-- QCursor and keyboard handling TODO
+- QCursor and keyboard support

 **Instructions**